Patrick MacKellar: Later life and death

-After the Treaty of Paris in 1763 Mackellar was posted back to Menorca, where he again worked on improving the defences.
+After the Treaty of Paris in 1763, Mackellar was posted back to Menorca, where he again worked on improving the defences.
 He was promoted brevet lieutenant-colonel on 3 January 1762, lieutenant-colonel on 2 February 1775, and director of engineers and colonel on 29 August 1777.
-Probably at some time while in Menorca he married Elizabeth Basaline and had two sons.
+Probably at some time while in Menorca, he married Elizabeth Basaline and had two sons.
 His elder son John was born in Menorca in 1768.
 He rose to the rank of admiral of the blue, despite being court-martialed and dismissed the service in 1802, and served in Halifax from 1804 to 1810 as agent for prisoners of war and transports and as governor of the naval hospital.
-Patrick's descendants include Major-General Townshend, the "hero of Kut-al-Amara", and Steven Fletcher who was a first quadriplegic Canadian member of parliament(2004-2015), member of the federal cabinet and the queens privy council (2008).
+Patrick's descendants include Major-General Charles Townshend, the "hero of Kut-al-Amara", and Steven Fletcher who was a first quadriplegic Canadian member of parliament (2004–2015), member of the federal cabinet and the queens privy council (2008).

-From 1763 until his death on 22 October 1778 Mackellar was engaged in rebuilding and fortifying the harbour at Mahon.
+From 1763 until his death on 22 October 1778, Mackellar was engaged in rebuilding and fortifying the harbour at Mahon.
 One of the main reasons for the relatively rapid fall of Fort St Philip in 1756 had been the proximity of Philip's Town to the fortifications.
 This settlement had sprung up around the fortress in response to the lack of quartering for soldiers within the fort itself and in the inevitable way that taverns, sutlers, families and less reputable women coalesced around the armies of that time.
 When the French began their siege operations they were able to use the town to conceal their approach from the fire of the fort and to provide ready material for the building of their batteries.

 Following the destruction of Philip's Town, Mackellar designed and supervised the building of a new military town at a distance of about a mile from the fort, which town is now called Es Castell.
 The town is laid out in a grid pattern with a magnificent parade ground in the centre that is now the town square.
 In 2002, the bicentenary of the return of Menorca from Britain to Spain, a plaque was erected in his memory in the main street of Es Castell.